haskell-works/blog/drafts/2018-07-26-draft-post.md

 let bs = "101000000010000000100000010001000000100000"
 ```

-In order to query this bit string we will be using two very powerful
+In order to query this bit-string we will be using two very powerful
 query operations **rank** and **select**.

 The pseudocode for these to operations are provided below in Haskell which
-you can drop into your Haskell repl to observe the behaviour of these two
+you can drop into your Haskell repl to observe their behaviours:
-operations:

 ```haskell
 import Data.List